MsKittin/Rosalind_tasks/README.md

 # Complementing a Strand of DNA

 The task is to write reversed complementary nucleotide sequence of given a DNA string of length at most 1000 bp.
 Code must return the reversed complement of given DNA string.

+# Computing GC Content

+Given: At most 10 DNA strings in FASTA format (of length at most 1 kbp each).
+Return: The ID of the string having the highest GC-content, followed by the GC-content of that string.